 “Since everyone has started taking a pop at tax avoidance we've been working non-stop.”

-Now the months of uncertainty and campaigning are over and Brexit is happening, Jones told us the set is braced for a whirlwind of incoming business: “It's probably going to be chaotic here in the next five years," says top tax silk Andrew Hitchmough QC.
+Nigel Jones told us the set is braced for a whirlwind of incoming business as the result of Brexit: “It's probably going to be chaotic here in the next five years," says top tax silk Andrew Hitchmough QC.
 "Much of the litigation we handle looks at the discriminatory nature of tax and whether European law comes into play.
 Now we have voted to leave, heaven knows where that leaves all of that.”

 The silk road